kby-ai/FaceAttribute-Android/README.md

 - Step One

-  To begin, you need to activate the SDK using the license that you have received.
+  To begin, you need to activate the `SDK` using the license that you have received.
   ```kotlin
     FaceSDK.setActivation("...")
   ```
-  If activation is successful, the return value will be SDK_SUCCESS.
+  If activation is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 - Step Two

-  After activation, call the SDK's initialization function.
+  After activation, call the `SDK`'s initialization function.
   ```kotlin
   FaceSDK.init(getAssets());
   ```
-  If initialization is successful, the return value will be SDK_SUCCESS.
+  If initialization is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 ### 3. SDK Classes